tldr-pages/tldr/pages/common/git-config.md

 # git config

-> Get and set repository or global options.

-- Print list of options for current repository:
+> Manage custom configuration options for git repositories.
+> These configurations can be local (for the current repository) or global (for the current user).

+- List only local configurations (stored in `.git/config` in the current repository):

 `git config --list --local`

-- Print global list of options, set in ~/.gitconfig:
+- List only global configurations (stored in `~/.gitconfig`):

 `git config --list --global`

-- Get full list of options:
+- List all configurations that have been defined either locally or globally:

 `git config --list`

-- Get value of alias.ls option:
+- Get the local value of a given configuration entry:

-`git config alias.st`
+`git config alias.unstage`

-- Set option alias.ls=status in file ~/.gitconfig:
+- Set the global value of a given configuration entry:

-`git config --global alias.ls "status"`
+`git config --global alias.unstage "reset HEAD --"`

-- Remove option alias.st from ~/.gitconfig:
+- Unset a global configuration entry (reverts to git's default behavior):

-`git config --global --unset alias.st`
+`git config --global --unset alias.unstage`